- Primary suites and expanded bedroom wings

 - Porches, mudrooms, and back-entry improvements

-More space matters only if it fixes the daily bottleneck.
+More space only matters if it fixes the daily bottleneck.

 The new work should look like it belongs to the house.